 Study items to be considered include, but are not limited to:

-– What technical reports are needed to raise awareness of the problem of counterfeiting of ICT equipment and the dangers they pose?
+– What technical reports are needed to raise awareness of the problem of counterfeiting of ICT device and the dangers they pose?

-– Can Conformity and interoperability testing and assessment schemes be used to combat counterfeit ICT equipment?
+– Can conformity and interoperability testing and assessment schemes be used to combat counterfeit telecommunication/ ICT device?

-– What technologies may be used as a tool for combating counterfeit, tampered and stolen ICT equipment?
+– What technologies may be used as a tool for combating counterfeit, tampered and stolen telecommunication/ ICT device?

-– What identity management frameworks are appropriate to combat counterfeit and stolen ICT equipment with their identity modified?
+– What identity management frameworks are appropriate to combat counterfeit and stolen telecommunication/ ICT device with their identity modified?

+– What new categories of telecommunication/ICT devices must be considered for counterfeit and what appropriate unique device identifier should be considered for each category?

-– What kind of Recommendations, technical reports and guidelines should be developed to combat ICT counterfeiting, tampering, modification and/or duplication of unique device identifiers?
+– What kind of recommendations, supplements, technical reports and guidelines should be developed to combat and provide solutions to address ICT counterfeiting, tampering, modification and/or duplication of unique device identifiers?

-– What kind of Recommendations, frameworks, technical reports and guidelines should be developed to assist ITU Members, in cooperation with ITU-D Sector, on combating counterfeit and mitigate the use of stolen ICT equipment?
+– What kind of recommendations, supplements, technical reports and guidelines should be developed to assist ITU Members, in cooperation with ITU-D Sector, on combating counterfeit and mitigate the use of stolen ICT device?

-– What ITU Recommendations are required to secure the supply chain management (from manufacturing, importation, distribution and marketing) to ensure traceability, security, privacy and trust of people, products and networks?
+– What ITU recommendations, supplements, technical reports and guidelines are required to secure the supply chain management (from manufacturing, importation, distribution and marketing) to enhance traceability, security, privacy and trust of people, products and networks?

+– What ITU Recommendations, supplements, technical reports and guidelines are appropriate to combat counterfeit IoT devices and the concerns this may pose?

 – In this field, what should be taken into account to provide energy savings, directly or indirectly, in ICTs or in other industries?